 Questionnaire

 One hundred and forty-three questionnaires were administered with a response rate of 97.2%.
-Table 1 shows the breakdown of the participants with 52 parents, 32 health care professionals (HCP) and 55 CYP.
+Table 1 shows the breakdown of the participants with 52 parents, 32 health care professionals (HCP) and 55 children and young people.
 The HCP group comprised of nurses (13), doctors (10), health care assistants (4) and others (5).

 Table 1.
 Breakdown of study participants